withastro/.github/FUNDING.md

 ### Core Maintainer Stipend

-A monthly stipend of up to $1000 per calendar month is available to all core maintainers.
-Any time spent improving or supporting the project in some way -- outside of an existing contract or agreement with The Astro Technology Company -- counts towards this stipend: writing code, writing documentation, triaging issues, offering support in our Discord server, attending meetings (and meetups) on behalf of Astro, contributing to our upstream dependencies, and so on.
+A stipend of up to $1000 per calendar month is available to all core maintainers.
+Any time spent improving or supporting the project in some way counts towards this stipend: writing code, writing documentation, triaging issues, offering support in our Discord server, attending meetings (and meetups) on behalf of Astro, contributing to our upstream dependencies, and so on, unless you are already being paid for this work under another contract or agreement.
+For example, if you are paid by your employer or otherwise contracted to contribute to Astro, you should not also claim a stipend for those hours.

 Right now, the stipend is calculated per hour at $50 per hour contributed, with a maximum of $1000 each month.
 These numbers may shift as our funding and team size change over time.